planetmint/planetmint-driver-ts/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-bigchaindb-driver could always use more documentation, whether as part of the
+planetmint-driver could always use more documentation, whether as part of the
-official bigchaindb-driver docs, in docstrings, or even on the web in blog posts,
+official planetmint-driver docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/bigchaindb/js-bigchaindb-driver/issues.
+The best way to send feedback is to file an issue at https://github.com/planetmint/planetmint-driver-ts/issues.

 If you are proposing a feature: